Wafaa-Almadhoun/Brushless-Motor/README.md

   3- Orive v3.2 controller

   4- power supplay 24v

+  5- caples connection

 ## Connections

-### 1. Brushless Motor A2212 Controlled by Arduino and ESC
+### 1. Brushless Motor A2212 Controlled by Arduino Uno and ESC

      connect the three terminals of Brushless motor to the three terminals of the ESC